-Integrating the MongoDB Cloud with Amazon Kinesis Data Firehose
+Integrating MongoDB’s Application Data Platform with Amazon Kinesis Data Firehose

-Amazon Kinesis Data Firehose now supports the MongoDB Cloud platform as one of its delivery destinations.
-This native integration between Kinesis Data Firehose and MongoDB Cloud provides a managed, secure, scalable, and fault-tolerant delivery mechanism for customers into MongoDB Atlas, a global cloud solution for fully managed MongoDB database service for modern applications.
+Amazon Kinesis Data Firehose now supports MongoDB ‘s application data platform, MongoDB Atlas, as one of its delivery destinations.
+This native integration between Kinesis Data Firehose and Atlas provides a managed, secure, scalable, and fault-tolerant delivery mechanism for customers into MongoDB’s integrated suite of cloud database and data services that accelerate and simplify how you build with data.

 With the release of Kinesis Data Firehose HTTP endpoint delivery, you can now stream your data through Amazon Data Streams or directly push data to Kinesis Data Firehose and configure it to deliver data to MongoDB Atlas.
 You can also configure Kinesis Data Firehose to transform the data before delivering it to its destination.
 You don’t have to write applications and manage resources to read data and push to MongoDB.
 It’s all managed by AWS, making it easier to estimate costs for your data based on your data volume.

-In this post, we discuss how to integrate Kinesis Data Firehose and MongoDB Cloud and demonstrate how to stream data from your source to MongoDB Atlas.
+In this post, we discuss how to integrate Kinesis Data Firehose and MongoDB Atlas and demonstrate how to stream data from your source directly to your MongoDB database.

 Integrating Kinesis Data Firehose and MongoDB Atlas